 Parking in the accessible car park is limited so friends/family arriving in separate vehicles will not be able to use this car park and we advise they buy a general admission Parking ticket.

 A car parking pass will be sent to you approximately a week before the Festival.
 The Disabled Access Car Park cannot be entered without a car pass issued by the Disabled Access Team.

-Please note there is no charge for Accessible Parking, however you must apply applications will close two weeks before the Festival
+Please note there is no charge for Accessible Parking, however this must be applied for in advance of the Festival.

 Please see the TRAVEL pages on this website for more information – this page will be updated regularly.